Massillon, Ohio

 Massillon is a city in western Stark County, Ohio, United States, along the Tuscarawas River.
 The population was 32,146 at the 2020 census.
 Massillon is a principal city of the Canton–Massillon metropolitan area, which includes all of Stark and Carroll counties and had a population of 401,574 in 2020.

+Founded in the early 19th century and incorporated in 1853, the city developed as an industrial center due to its location on the Ohio and Erie Canal and later railroad access.
+Steel and machinery manufacturing played a significant role in the city's economic growth.
 Massillon is located approximately 8 mi west of Canton, 20 mi south of Akron, and 50 mi south of Cleveland.